dnewcome/hoverscroll/readme.md

 # Limitations

-This only works correctly in Chrome.
+This only works correctly in Chrome and Safari.
 Firefox is on the way but there are some differences in the way layerX and layerY event data works, and I want to normalize the behavior so it's consistent across browsers.

 # Bugs